AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ![](images/refs-addon-allchildren.png)

-If `allChildren` is an Array, the following code will work just fine; won't it?
+If `allChildren` is an Array, the following code will work just fine, won't it?

 ```js
 const selectedNode = editor.context.selection[0];